likerupam/QEA20QE007_GRP04/README.md

 # IMPORTANT NOTE:

+# The provided dates and number of guests are not as same as question because input is dynamic and can be changed by anyone whenever necessary.<br/>

 If facing any kind of Element Click Exception kindly restart the project as sometimes due to slow internet speed the page loads beyond estimated time.<br/>